charlestonsoftware/moneypress-cafepress/readme.txt

 * Get the ZIP file from Cyber Sprocket
 * Get your API key from the CafePress developer site.
 * Install the plugin using the zip file.
-* Go to MoneyPress : CafePress in the Wordpress Settings menu.
+* Go to MoneyPress : CafePress in the WordPress Settings menu.
 * Enter your CafePress Developer API key.

+= License =

+We charge a nominal fee to unlock this plugin which turns on the plugin content for your site visitors.
+However you can download and test this plugin for FREE without entering a license code which allows anyone logged in as an administrator on your site to see the plugin content.
+By charging this one-time fee we are able to provide ongoing support and maintance for the plugin.
+Remember, you can still try this in admin mode at no charge.

+If you purchase  the plugin and decide you don't like it just let us know within 30 days and we'll refund your purchase with no questions asked.

-== Upgrade Notice ==
+= Upgrade Notice =

-This is a major release update, you will need to re-enter any settings on your admin panel including the license key and CafePress API key after upgrading.
+This is a major release update for any 2.X users, you will need to re-enter settings on your admin panel including the license key and CafePress API key after upgrading.

 These changes are necessary to move the MoneyPress : CafePress Edition plugin onto our standard MoneyPress codebase.
 This allows us to keep the plugins consistent amongst the different editions and gives this plugin the benefit of any bug fixes or new base features we add when updating the other MoneyPress plugins.

-*Note:* When you upgrade this plugin, you will need to update any other MoneyPress plugins you may have installed if there is a plugin available.
+*Note:* When you upgrade this plugin, you will need to update other MoneyPress plugins you may have installed if there is a plugin available.

 == Screenshots ==